-CHC40412 Certificate IV Alcohol and Other Drugs - Flexible Delivery
+CHC43215 - Certificate IV in Alcohol and Other Drugs

-This qualification reflects the role of entry level workers who provide a range of services and interventions to clients with alcohol and other drugs issues and/or implement health promotion and community interventions.
-Work may take place in a range of contexts such as community based organisations, residential rehabilitation services and outreach services under the guidance of other practitioners and professionals, with limited responsibility and within established parameters.
+This qualification reflects the role of entry level workers who provide services and interventions to clients with alcohol and other drugs issues and/or implement health promotion and community interventions.
+Work in undertaken in contexts such as community based organisations, withdrawal services, residential rehabilitation services and outreach services under the guidance of other practitioners and professionals, with limited responsibility and within established parameters.

 - Case worker

 - Community support worker